nathanlem1/FusionSORT/README.md

 ## Evaluation

-You can use the official MOTChallenge evaluation code from [TrackEval](https://github.com/JonathonLuiten/TrackEval) to evaluate the MOT17, MOT20  and DanceTrack `train` or `val` datasets.
+You can use the official MOTChallenge evaluation code from [TrackEval](https://github.com/JonathonLuiten/TrackEval) to evaluate the tracker's performance on the MOT17, MOT20  and DanceTrack `train` or `val` datasets.
 For our experimental analysis, we use `val`.
 To evaluate on `val` datasets, you need to use `val` for `--SPLIT_TO_EVAL`.
 Hence, to evaluate on MOT17, MOT20 or DanceTrack datasets, you can run the following code on terminal:

 ```shell
 python TrackEval/scripts/run_mot_challenge.py --BENCHMARK MOT17 --SPLIT_TO_EVAL val --TRACKERS_TO_EVAL FSORT1 --METRICS HOTA CLEAR Identity VACE --GT_FOLDER results/gt/ --TRACKERS_FOLDER results/trackers/ --USE_PARALLEL False --NUM_PARALLEL_CORES 1